 Hogwarts warthogs!
-Our new piglets named after Harry Potter characters
+Zoo’s new piglets named after Harry Potter characters

-Three tiny warthog piglets, named after Harry Potter characters, have made their debuts.
+Three tiny warthog piglets, named after Harry Potter characters, have made their debuts at Chester Zoo.

-The piglets, (two girls and one boy), have been called Hedwig, Nagini and Aragog in tribute to some of the animals at the famous school of witchcraft and wizardry.
+The piglets, which have been revealed as two girls and one boy, have been called Hedwig, Nagini and Aragog in tribute to some of the animals at the famous school of witchcraft and wizardry.

 Now, standing at only 20cm tall, the youngsters have taken their very first playful steps outside having spent a few weeks in their den bonding with mum.